felixoldenburg/smart-home-diy/README.md

 Normally for the controller to be restarted we'd need to pull the RST pin to ground (RST is always HIGH).
 The timer will send a LOW signal to GPIO16.
 So if this pin is wired with the RST pin, the timer reset the controller after the interval and the controller will execute the setup() method again.

-### Arduino IDE setup on OSX
+### Setup OSX for Arduino and Feather Huzzah development in Arduino IDE
-To get the Arduino able to run on OSX the virtual COM port drivers are necessary for USB to serial communication.
+- To get the Arduino able to run on OSX the virtual COM port drivers are necessary for USB to serial communication.
 See the link below to dowload.
 Install and reboot
+- For the Huzzah to be accessible via USB Silabs usb-to-uart-bridge-vcp-drivers are necessary

 ## Concept
 * Controlling lights and temperature in flat